aldrinjenson/blog/content/posts/i-wrote-poems-in-10-mins.md

 but a fleeting moment of distate

-Oh, in this world, what is real but not a fleeting moent of emtion
+Oh, in this world, what is real but not a fleeting moment of emotion
 Oh why do we care so much
 for something that is fleeting..

-Oh, for validation and appreciation isn't worth the subjugatoin
+Oh, for validation and appreciation isn't worth the subjugation
 Oh, for anger and annoyance,
 isn't worth the pain

 Everything is temporary
-Eveything is fleeting
+Everything is fleeting
 Why hurt yourself
 Trying so hard
 in this fleeting world..